Tracy Seeley Center for Teaching Excellence (CTE)

 Our mission at the Tracy Seeley Center for Teaching Excellence at the University of San Francisco is to celebrate, support and help develop excellent teaching across the university, at all stages of a faculty member's career.

-We are guided by three purposes as we develop our activities and programs.
+We are guided by three aims as we develop our programs:

 - Building a sense of community among teaching faculty

 - Presenting opportunities for faculty to enhance and enrich their teaching practice